RenderKit/oidn/doc/api.md

     void oidnWriteBufferAsync(OIDNBuffer buffer,
                               size_t byteOffset, size_t byteSize, const void* srcHostPtr);

-Before accessing asynchronously copied data on the host, the user must ensure correct synchronization with the device by calling `oidnSyncDevice`.
+When copying asynchronously, the user must ensure correct synchronization with the device by calling `oidnSyncDevice` before accessing the copied data or releasing the buffer.
+Failure to do so will result in undefined behavior.

 ### Data Format